What is the College of Liberal Arts & Sciences?

 How do I apply to a major in the College of LAS?

 When you apply for admission to the University of Illinois at Urbana-Champaign, you apply directly to the major of your choice.
 The College of LAS offers more than 70 majors, so we encourage you to spend some time exploring the various options available to you.
 On the admissions application, you have the opportunity to list a first-choice major and a second-choice major, and we encourage students to do this.
 You will only be considered for your second-choice major if you are not admitted to your first-choice major, so it only increases your chances of being admitted to the university.

 Can I double major?
 Pursue a minor?
 What's a certificate?

-If you are considering a minor, LAS has close to 60 options.
+If you are considering a minor, LAS has more than 60 options.
 You can also pursue a minor in other colleges across campus, but you are encouraged to contact the specific department in which the minor is offered to receive additional information about requirements.
 Certificates typically involve fewer courses than a minor, while allowing you to develop additional knowledge in a field or subfield.

 How do I get a scholarship?

 When you apply to the university, your admissions application also serves as your scholarship application.
 You are automatically considered for scholarships at the campus, college, and departmental levels.
 The University of Illinois' Illinois Commitment, a new financial aid program beginning Fall 2019, guarantees free tuition for four years to residents with family incomes at or under $61,000.
 For more information, visit the Office of Student Financial Aid's website.

 If you do not receive a scholarship offer with your notification of admission, you may still receive a scholarship.
 Most scholarships will be awarded to new students by the end of March, so you will have plenty of time to consider your financial aid package and make your final college decision.
 If you don't receive a scholarship for your first year at Illinois, that doesn't mean you won't.
 Many scholarships are awarded to continuing students at the college and departmental level.